RichardFlor/login-app-backend/README.md

 ADMIN -> Admin role for managing partners (registering new partners).
 ```
 To access protected endpoints as an ADMIN user, provide the appropriate authentication credentials in the request header.

+## Database
+The project utilizes MySQL as the database.